Do guaranteed personal loans exist?

 - Fees: 20% of loan amount + 4% of loan amount each month

 Help!
 I've been offered a guaranteed loan!

 If a lender has offered you a personal loan with guaranteed approval, this is likely a scam.
 No personal loans are "guaranteed" and lenders that promise you will be approved are often looking to charge you excessive interest and fees or get you to sign a contract with unfair or illegal terms.

-What types of personal loans can I apply for?
+What other types of personal loans are available?

-When comparing personal loans, it's guaranteed to keep the following things in mind:
+When you compare personal loans, it's important to keep the following things in mind:

 - Fees.
 The lender should set out all the fees you will be charged before you settle on the loan.
 This will help you get a better idea of the true cost or the loan.

 - Rates.
 You could expect rates to be higher with bad credit personal loans, although it is still important to compare these rates to make sure you are guaranteed to get the best deal.

 - The lender.
 The lender should also come into consideration.
 You should look at how transparent the lender is with its information regarding fees and charges.
 You can also read online customer reviews of the lender, and they should be easily contactable.